goodpuppies/workman/markdown/diagnostics/auditable-error-diagnostics.md

 ```

 This should be done only when it reduces friction.
 The current codebase is small enough that adding a
-few rule options to `constrainAt` first is cheaper.
+few premise contexts to `constrainAt` first is cheaper.

 ### Phase 7: Render Auditable Diagnostics